saeed-sufi/JS_Learning/README.md

 * Use `Array.from()` method to convert an array-like object into an array.

 * `childNodes` vs `children`: childNodes counts white spaces and text nodes as well whereas `children` only returns html elements.

+* To find element references, 1. `getElementById()` 2. `getElementsByTagName()` 3. `getElementsByClassName()` 4. `getElementsByName()`.

+* `element.getElementById()` is not valid because searching of element by id is always for entire document and not for specific region.

+* In order to deactivate an event of element you can `return false` on that event: ` oncontextmenu = "return false" `.
+Or you can use `event.preventDefault()`.
+You can also use `oncopy = "return false"` to prevent copying of an element.

+* In order to check which mouse button is clicked, you can `event.button == 0` for the left click, `event.button == 1` for the middle click and `event.button == 2` for the right click.

+* Various properties of `MouseEvent`which gives information about the position of the mouse: `clientX, clientY` and `pageX, pageY` and `screenX, screenY`.
+Difference between `client` and `page` is that on scrollable pages, `client` reference is the window whereas the `page` reference is the document.

+* Consider using `event.code` and `event.key` when dealing with keyboard events. `event.key` return just the value.

+* `onchange` vs `onblur`: `onchange` is fired when the focus is lost and at the same time the content is also has changed.

+* `resolve` and `reject` are like `return` statement in that the statements after them are never executed.

+* Every `then` should return a promise when you are chaining the promise with multiple processes.

+* With `Promise.all([promise1, promise2])` it doesn't matter how long each promise is going to take.
+Promises are returned in the sequence you specify in `Promise.all([])` array argument.

+* `Promise.all()` won't work if any of the promises is rejected.
+For this reason, we have `Promise.allSettled()` method which waits for all promises regardless of their state and returns Promise at the end.

+* `race()` method returns a promise as soon as any of the promise returns the state from the iterable list provided.
+If the `race([])` array is empty, the promise will stay in pending state forever.

+* `event.metakey` for macs and `event.ctrlKey` for windows to check if command or ctrl key is pressed.
+We also have `event.altKey` and `event.shiftKey`